 All that stuff that you don’t understand in A-level, just do what you have to do to get the piece of paper.
-Hanging out with your boyfriend is technically not a way to study Maths BTW.
-You will pass – a nice regular C grade (that was ok back in 1991) but you will not set the world on fire with either your Scientific or Mathematical brilliance.
+Hanging out with your boyfriend is technically not a way to study Maths, by the way.
+You will pass, a nice regular C grade (that was okay back in 1991) but you will not set the world on fire with either your Scientific or Mathematical brilliance.
 What you will learn on the way through is that you are really good at understanding complex models in Science and then explaining them really simply for everyone else.
 This will become your core skill in the world of IT & will make you loads of money.
 You could be a teacher… or you could join the Tech companies and earn loads of cash.
 You will still be educating people in tricky stuff but without them throwing things at your head – you will get less holiday though.

 Girl – you are SILLY if you don’t use this opportunity.
 The money is there, your manager doesn’t care – but you can do a lot if you just step up & use the resources.
 Be selfish in bettering yourself at someone else’s expense.